bokeh/bokeh/sphinx/source/docs/dev_guide/models.rst

 * :class:`~bokeh.core.properties.Complex`
 * :class:`~bokeh.core.properties.String`

-as well as container-like properties, that take other Properties as parameters:
+as well as container-like properties, that take other properties as parameters:

 * :class:`~bokeh.core.properties.List` --- for a list of one type of objects: ``List(Int)``
 * :class:`~bokeh.core.properties.Dict` --- for a mapping between two type: ``Dict(String, Double)``